Summers in Seattle are always Super but the last two weeks (6/20-7/3), we had an atypical heat wave come through.

 While I ate lunch, I noticed a balcony outside the community room with a stunning view of the Space Needle, so I went out there to take my picture with that awesome view.
 I knew I could find a place to use it in a future post on my website.

 At that time, Jes and Jen lived in a different high-rise.

 But just recently they moved into a condo in a new building downtown so I wanted to visit them and see their new space.

-So on my first time ever to see their new space, they showed me the community room and the balcony with a stunning view of the Space Needle.
+So on my first time ever to see their new space, they showed me the community room and a balcony with a stunning view of the Space Needle.

 It suddenly dawned on me that this was the same balcony where I took that picture four years earlier.
-The picture I used in the post called, “The First Time Ever I Saw Your Face”.
+The picture I used in the post called, “The First Time Ever”.

 So, Jes and Jen, this really wasn’t “The First Time Ever I Saw Your Space”.

 The next day was a down day for me to stay in and read more of my book.
 The heat wave had diminished to a normal temperature for Seattle at this time of the year.

 But Jes and Tim were out and about with friends all day.
 When they got back late in the afternoon, they started to prepare supper……